 What happens during steady-state cardio is that you increase the body’s use of blood glucose.
 So, if you have high levels of IOB during your cardio session, the muscles will take up more blood glucose and the risk of low blood sugar increases.
 This risk is not only increased during the cardio session, but also up to 48 hours after you’re done.

 Strategies for preventing low blood sugar during and after steady-state cardio

-- Do your cardio fasting, or at least 4 hours after your last bolus
+- Do your cardio fasting, or at least four hours after your last bolus.

 Blood sugar management during and after interval training

 Interval training is a type of cardio where the heart rate is going up and down during the session due to repeated bouts of short, intense activity, interrupting longer periods of lower-intensity activity or rest.
 Examples could include running intervals on the treadmill or playing group sports (like basketball, soccer, etc.).

 Interval training can sometimes make your blood sugar levels increase rather than decrease the way it does with steady-state cardio.
 So, if you leave an interval training session with elevated blood sugars, it’s not necessarily because your teammates have been spiking your water bottle with juice.

 What’s happening is that your body’s use of glucose increases just like it does with steady-state cardio, but your body’s glucose production outpaces it.
 Think of it like this: you are working hard and your body is looking out for you, so it’s dumping energy (in the form of glucose) into your system to support your activity level, an effect some feel up to two hours after their workout.

 Yes, it can be annoying to see your blood sugar readings go up after a workout, but your body is actually not working against you.
 You just need to anticipate this result and work with it.